Supporters are now asking for a review through Arizona’s clemency process.

 Paul Petersen has been incarcerated for over five years.

-He now remains in custody in Arizona under a consecutive state sentence.
+He remains in custody in Arizona due to a consecutive state sentence.

 Understanding this impact helps explain why continued support is needed moving forward.